rideways/technical_test/README.md

 We are delighted that you are considering joining us at BookingGo.
 As part of our recruitment, we will be looking at your approach to problem solving and coding.
 With this in mind, we ask that you complete the following exercise.

-Please do not over engineer your solution - keep it simple.
+Do not over engineer your solution - keep it simple.
 The things we are looking for are:
 * High quality code
 * Your test approach
 * Problem solving